- Main

 Organic Channels (Long-term)

 SEO blog.
 Write articles answering your audience’s questions.
 In 3–6 months, the blog starts bringing free traffic.
-SEO for online schools is a compounding investment.
+SEO for online schools is a compounding investment: an article written today will work for years.

 YouTube.
-Free educational videos → course link in description.
-Longer play, but higher trust and deeper audience connection.
+Free educational videos → course link in the description.
+A longer play than Instagram, but higher trust and a deeper audience connection.

 Paid Channels (Fast Results)

 Facebook / Google Ads.
-Targeted ads deliver fast traffic but require budget.
+Targeted ads deliver fast traffic but require budget and optimization.
 Starter budget: $10–20/day.
 Target your lead magnet, not the course directly — this lowers CPA by 3–5x.

 Affiliate program.
-Invite bloggers and experts to recommend your course for a % of sales (15–30%).
+Invite bloggers, experts, and existing students to recommend your course for a % of sales (15–30%).
 Low risk — you pay only for results.
-Most modern LMS platforms let you set up an affiliate program right inside the system.

 Most Effective Channel: Email Marketing